by Tara Beckett.

 One of my favourite things is Central Park in the autumn.
 Of course, that’s the only time of year I’ve ever seen Central Park, but I stand by it.

-A full year ago I was walking the twisting pathways alone, rugged up in a thick coat, the cool Manhattan air biting ever so at my cheeks and nose as my boots crunched through crisp auburn leaves.
+A full year ago I was walking the twisting pathways alone, rugged up in a thick coat, the cool Manhattan air biting my cheeks and nose as my boots crunched through crisp auburn leaves.
 I was looking for the Bethesda fountain but in no real rush, taking the odd photograph along the way.

 Alone, on top of a building, a world away from my home and all my family and friends, was the last time I could remember feeling happy.
 I felt so free.
 It was freedom from any judgment or expectations; freedom from my life.